 From the introduction to the study: “Pubertal suppression by means of gonadotropin-releasing hormone analogues (GnRHa) has gained increasing acceptance internationally as a recommended treatment option for young people of tanner stages two and over with gender dysphoria (GD), yet there is limited evidence of the psychosocial and physical outcomes of the treatment in this group.
 We prospectively evaluated the psychological, social and physical risks and benefits involved in pubertal suppression in a group of young people with gender dysphoria.”

 The Longitudinal Outcomes of Gender Identity in Children (LOGIC) study

-The Tavistock and Portman NHS Foundation Trust has been awarded £1.3 million by the National Institute for Health Research (NIHR) to carry out a study that will inform better, more individualised care for young people and their families struggling with issues relating to gender identity.
+The Tavistock and Portman NHS Foundation Trust has been awarded £1.3 million by the National Institute for Health Research (NIHR) to carry out an independent study that will inform better, more individualised care for young people and their families struggling with issues relating to gender identity.

 The journal of Clinical Child Psychology and Psychiatry – 2019 Special Issue: Transgender Identity

 We worked with the journal of Clinical Child Psychology and Psychiatry to create a Special Issue about 'transgender identity'.
 The issue includes a group of papers that originated from our work. you can see links to many of the articles below.

 - Langton, T., Wren, B., & Carmichael, P. (2018).
 Seeing the child in context: Supporting gender diverse children and their families in multiple ways–An introduction to this special edition.
 Clinical child psychology and psychiatry, 1359104518800143.

 - Churcher Clarke, A., & Spiliadis, A. (2019).
 ‘Taking the lid off the box’: The value of extended clinical assessment for adolescents presenting with gender identity difficulties.
 Clinical child psychology and psychiatry, 1359104518825288.